-Then, call Poison Control at 1-800-222-1222.
-The poison specialist will tell you exactly what to do next.
+Then, call Poison Control at 1-800-222-1222 or use the webPOISONCONTROL® online tool to find out exactly what to do next.
 Sometimes, you can stay home; Poison Control will call you from time to time to check on you.
 If you need to go to the emergency room, Poison Control will call ahead to so the doctor will know how to treat you.

 - If it doesn't belong in your eye, it will probably hurt if it gets into your eye.
 Probably, it will hurt a lot.
 Irritation, injury, even blindness can result.

 - People get things into their eyes by failing to read labels, using products the wrong way, or by not using protective equipment when it's needed.

 - Rinsing your eyes right away is very important if you get something into them.

 Rose Ann Gould Soloway, RN, BSN, MSEd, DABAT emerita